 It was in the sixth grade I discovered my “superpower” of creativity – more specifically, drawing cartoons that made people laugh.
 One day, a classmate of mine told me he would pay me one dollar to draw a cartoon of our teacher.
 Because it was a lot of money, I rushed to my task.
 He was happy, I was rich, and the teacher, who immediately recognized herself, was furious!
 The cartoon must have been great because that same day I got to meet the principal.

 Junior High School was where I really started my career.
 I drew for the Junior High School paper and a monthly newsletter.
 After school, my best friend, I shared a paper route.
 While waiting for our bundles, we would sit and talk about our plans in life, and I shared my dream of becoming a professional cartoonist.
 To my surprise, he was very pessimistic about the idea; he said I would never get published.
 I decided to prove him wrong.

 With a handful of cartoons, I rode my bicycle to my local newspaper, the Warwick Beacon.
 I was lucky enough to meet the editor, who was very encouraging and told me I had talent.
 He said if I could “polish up” the cartoons I had with me, he would give me a shot.
 I went home and “polished” away.

 I did not realize it at the time, but I was very fortunate to get considered for publication at that age.
 I have been drawing cartoons for magazines and newspapers ever since.
-I have also had the opportunity to create cartoons for other projects including billboards, a children’s book, and a major art festival.
+I have also had the opportunity to create comics for other projects, including billboards, a children’s book, and a major art festival.

-I have been featured in publications like The Providence Journal, Vero Press, Jupiter Courier, Abilene Reporter-News, Cranston Herald, Naples Daily News, Port St. Lucie News, Stuart News along with my weekly feature in the Warwick Beacon for several years.
+I have appeared in publications like The Providence Journal, Vero Press, Jupiter Courier, Abilene Reporter-News, Cranston Herald, Naples Daily News, Port St. Lucie News, Stuart News along with my weekly feature in the Warwick Beacon for several years.